 Horsetail thrives in poorly drained areas with acidic soil (typically sandy or clay soils).
 The following processes will help change soil conditions to make them more suitable for desirable plants and less suitable for horsetail:

-- Improve Drainage by filling any boggy or low spots with additional soil.
+- Improve Drainage: You can improve drainage by filling any boggy or low spots with additional soil.
 Dig drainage trenches to siphon runoff away from your lawn or garden.
 Perpetually moist areas are a haven for horsetail and typically a deathbed for the plants or grass you wish to grow.

-- Fertilize 2 weeks after Adding Lime to get the best results.
+- Fertilize: Two weeks after applying dolomite lawn, add fertilizer to your soil.
 If you apply lime and fertilizer at the same time, the lime and nitrogen will work against one another.
-Water the lime into the soil, wait at least 14 days and apply a slow-release, high-nitrogen fertilizer to boost desired plant growth and alter conditions against horsetail.
+Water the lime into the soil, wait at least 14 days, and then apply a slow-release, high-nitrogen fertilizer.
+The fertilizer won’t kill weeds, but it will boost desired plant growth and alter conditions against horsetail.

 Use Casoron Pre-Emergent Weed Killer